Bayulodik/Bayulodik/README.md

 <h1 align="center"> Hi There!!!, I’m Bayu <span color="000">lodik</span></h1>

-- 👀 I’m interested in game development
+<p> 👀 I’m interested in game development </p>

-- 🌱 I’m currently learning making games with several game engines that I have tried, currently the game engines that I often try are Godot and Unity, and I also recently tried making a visual novel game with Ren'py.
+<p> 🌱 I’m currently learning making games
+  with several game engines that I have tried, currently the game engines that I often try are Godot and Unity, and I also recently tried making a visual novel game with Ren'py. </p>

-- ⚡ Fun fact: I like sweet food, my favorite is indie games,
+<p> ⚡ Fun fact: I like sweet food,
+  my favorite is indie games,
-  I rarely use social media except Facebook
+  I rarely use social media except Facebook </p>

 <!---
 Bayulodik/Bayulodik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.